CANCER COUNSELING FOR PATIENTS AND FAMILIES IN SOUTH DENVER METRO AND ONLINE ACROSS COLORADO AND ARIZONA | MINDFUL PATHWAYS COUNSELING

 Support when cancer changes everything.

 After the initial shock of a cancer diagnosis, many people find themselves flooded with questions and uncertainty.
-What comes next, how treatment will look, and what this will mean for daily life, and for the people you love, can feel overwhelming all at once.
+What comes next?
+What will treatment look like?
+What will this mean for daily life — and for the people you love?
+It can feel overwhelming all at once.

 As you try to process so much information and make sense of what’s ahead, there is often a lot of waiting—between appointments, test results, and next steps—while your mind keeps searching for answers.